Fix avoid excessive-DOM size lighthouse warning

 When a plugin, for example a slider or a calendar plugin creates a large amount of DOM nodes you could consider replacing this plugin with a more streamlined plugin.

-4. Text that is copy'd and pasted into a WYSIWYG editor
+4. Text that is copied and pasted into a WYSIWYG editor.

 Most WYSIWYG editors like TinyMCE do a bad job at cleaning up pasted code, especially when pasted from another rich text source like Microsoft Word.
 It will not only copy the text but also the styles.
 Those styles may be embedded in a large number of DOM nodes.
 The solution to this issue is simple.
 Stop pasting content into your editor and clean up pages that already have pasted, bloated text.